Open Hardware Solutions in Quantum Technology: Discussion: Current Gaps Future Recommendations

 {\bf OQH policy and intellectual property.} Implementing policy that is open-hardware aware can favor the growth of a OQH ecosystem.
 For example, learning from existing open hardware projects beyond quantum technology can help avoid known pitfalls.
 A practical example is the adoption of an integrated toolchain fostering collaboration between academic labs, software developers, and industry.
 An example at the facility level is the investment into the establishment of shared facilities, such as quantum foundries, which can provide a flywheel effect for startups.
 Policy makers and quantum experts have the opportunity to work together, in order to ensure that informed decisions are made about the application of export control and intellectual property protection laws to quantum hardware.
 On the one hand, this could ensure that policy makers provide clear guidance about how efforts to open up quantum hardware will be treated from the perspective of these laws.
 On the other hand, researchers can develop expertise on the correct use of licenses for open-source software and open hardware.
 This guidance can include implementing processes through which one can more easily assess what hardware-based technology should be open-sourced, and what should not, making strategic calls at a narrow level (researcher, company) and wider level (common good for society).
 Researchers need to balance against intellectual property (IP) \& strategic competitive considerations for certain components and technologies that could provide commercial exploitation.
 At the same time, they can consider when OSS can be used in business models, helping grow a community of users and creators around products. \\

 {\bf Support of OQH in education and academia.} We believe it is important to foster OSS and OQH adoption in education and research.
 One actionable item is to encourage schools and universities to include in course material and labs the usage of open-source software~\cite{dawes2019undergraduate} and open hardware~\cite{Bouquet_2017,Gingl_2019,Ulmann_2021}.
-Programs that prepare the future quantum workforce are fundamental to broaden the acquisition of talents~\cite{Aiello21,Asfaw22,Dzurak22}.
+Programs that prepare the future quantum workforce are fundamental to broaden the acquisition of talents and develop new career paths~\cite{Aiello21,Asfaw22,Dzurak22}.
 This includes developing communities across domain knowledge.

 A bottom-up approach to strengthening OQH is by encouraging academic labs to pull together their systems with existing open-source tools, so they can create do-it-yourself small-scale testbeds.
 If open-source tools are not available, researchers can consider developing and open-sourcing new tools or using less-closed tools (e.g., proprietary but with a layer of open APIs).
 Fostering the creation of new open-hardware projects includes engaging in activities, programs and material that facilitates the open-sourcing of existing projects, such as Ref.~\cite{shammah-code}, which provides information about starting a scientific OSS project.
 Starting an OQH project includes general challenges found by other OSS projects (testing, documentation, distribution, maintenance, community relations) and some specific ones, such as how to distribute physical devices to users, or work with experimental labs on ensuring device control.